 I am a professor in the Department of Geography and the Environment at the University of North Texas.
 My interests focus on location intelligence, business strategy, and entrepreneurship.
-In connection with these interests, I contribute to the applied geography community, where I am the executive director of the Applied Geography Conferences, Inc. The Business Geography Specialty Group (BGSG) of the American Association of Geographers presented me with their Distinguished Scholar Award in 2018.
+In connection with these interests, I contribute to the applied geography community, where I am the executive director of the Applied Geography Conferences, Inc. The Business Geography Specialty Group (BGSG) of the American Association of Geographers presented me with their Distinguished Scholar Award in 2018, and the group's Distinguished Service Award in 2022.
 My students have placed first in the Lawrence Estaville Memorial Paper Competition (the annual student research competition sponsored by the BGSG) three times.
 I earned my B.E.
 (Engineering Physics), M.A.
 (Geography), and Ph.D.
 (Geography) at the University of Saskatchewan.
 My scholarly activities are summarized in my curriculum vitae, peer-reviewed publication list, conference presentation list, and UNT faculty profile.

 Here's a pretty good overview of some of the great features of my hometown, Ottawa, the capital of Canada.
 Check out the video they show of the longest skating rink in the world!